RWenger/Log-Spam-Checker/readme.txt

 This script must be installed on a machine with support of PHP.

-To install Robert's Log Analyzer, create a new directy in which to run the software.
+To install Log Spam Checker, create a new directy in which to run the software.
 Then, extract the contents of the .zip file into the new directory.